mozhdehNouri/CoroutineFlowAdvance/app/src/main/java/com/example/coroutineflowadvance/flow/conflate/ConflateOperator.md

 skips over all the intermediate values (earlier game score updates) and processes only the most recent one (the latest score).

-actully we can say conflate is equal with buffer with diffrent capacity

 conflate:

 ```kt